BioProject: Inserting Hyperlinks for SABR Articles

 Voilà!
 The plain text has been converted into a working hyperlink.

-If you have volunteered to help enhance our biographies by adding links to player pages, here’s how to add them directly through the SABR website.
-If you have not been given permission to edit biographies on the website, please Contact the Editors.
+If you have volunteered to help enhance our biographies by adding links to player pages, click here to download an instructional guide to learn how to update and edit BioProject pages on the SABR website.